Baked Roast Beef Sliders

 Stored in an air-tight container in the refrigerator, horseradish will last for roughly 4 months.
 After this, it starts to lose its characteristic flavor and heat, so pick up a new jar if yours is getting too old!

 Put the tops of the rolls back on, and pour a combination of melted butter, salt, garlic powder, dehydrated minced onion, and oregano over top.
 (This is the good stuff, friends.)

-Then just pop in the oven and bake until everything is hot, the cheese is starting to melt, and the buns are toasty.
+Then just pop them in the oven and bake until everything is hot, the cheese is starting to melt, and the buns are toasty.

 Frequent Questions about Baked Roast Beef Sliders

 Bake for approximately 15 minutes, or until the cheese just starts to melt.
 Make sure each roll is brushed well with the butter mixture – this will prevent the rolls from drying out.